eklicious/pegasystems_dataloader/loadgenerator/README.txt

 You also need to make sure the security group for beanstalk instance allows for port 3000 Remove Nginx web server from EB
 Change the npm start command to be npm start else it won't launch the right node process

+load.sh is a single script that will loop through the standard set of operations in a single thread. loadmulti.sh will spawn off numerous threads of load.sh